The Music Box

 gif

-Fortunately, this is only part of the story.
+Fortunately, this tells only part of the tale.
 The other side of Freedom’s Road finds Mellencamp sounding better than ever.
 For starters, he and his band holed up in his home recording studio, and together, they concocted one of the more durable efforts in his canon.
 Clinging to a ’60s motif that is well suited to his message, the songs shift from the headiness of Neil Young to the swagger of the Rolling Stones and from the swampiness of Creedence Clearwater Revival to the blues-y intonations of The Animals.
 The jingle-jangle guitars of The Byrds lap at the edge of nearly every tune, and the gospel-imbued harmonies provided by Little Big Town further support his anthems for the common man.

 Better still, when Mellencamp does address a topic in more than just a superficial fashion, the results are quite moving.
 Ghost Towns along the Highway, for example, is a vivid depiction of the repercussions of outsourcing in the new global economy; sung as a duet with Joan Baez, Jim Crow is a haunting lament about the continued prevalence of racism; and Rodeo Clown is a scathing, bilious indictment of the Bush administration.
 Even Our Country proves to be better than its usage as a commercial jingle otherwise might imply.
 The best track on Freedom’s Road, however, is Rural Route.
 Moving beyond politics and taking the country-blues refrains of Trouble No More to heart, Mellencamp relays the chilling tale of a 5th-grade girl who was abducted, raped, and murdered near his parents’ home in Indiana.
 It’s certainly not an easy song to digest, but it so potently exposes the seedy underbelly of American life that one wishes Mellencamp would take the road less traveled a tad more often. starstarstar ½